Configuração do HA

 for managing high availability in Zabbix without requiring a full restart of the

-zabbix_server
+zabbix_server process.

 In this chapter, we have successfully set up a high-availability (HA) Zabbix environment by configuring both the Zabbix server and frontend for redundancy.
 We first established HA for the Zabbix server, ensuring that monitoring services remain available even in the event of a failure.
 Next, we focused on the frontend, implementing a Virtual IP (VIP) with Keepalived to provide seamless failover and continuous accessibility.